tlh45342/flask-example2/README.md

 ## STRUCTURE

     ├── cert.pem                    A fairly generic cert.
-    ├── Dockerfile                  Dockerfile - used to creaate as a container
+    ├── Dockerfile                  Dockerfile - used to creaate as a container ├── docker.compose.yml          YML file for docker to create container
     ├── key.pem                     The key for the above generic cert.
     ├── LICENSE                     Copy of the Apache 2.0 license ├── requirements.txt            module requirements
     ├── install-service.sh          Shell script to install service script
     └── server.py                   Wsgi app

+##

+As noted this repository was contains a Dockerfile and docker.compose.yml file.

 ## LICENSE

 flask-example2 is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.